openscilab/memor/README.md

 - Run `pip install .`

 ## Usage
-Memor provides `Prompt`, `Response`, and `Session` as abstraction by which you can save your conversation history much structured.
+Memor provides `Prompt`, `Response`, and `Session` as abstractions by which you can save your conversation history much structured.
 You can set a `Session` object before starting a conversation, make a `Prompt` object from your prompt and a `Response` object from LLM's response.
 Then adding them to the created `Session` can keep the conversation history.

 ```py
 from memor import Session, Prompt, Response